Manchester Drug Crimes Lawyer

 - Actual possession: When you knowingly have a drug on your person.

-Penalties for Drug Offenses in New Hampshire
+What are the Penalties for Drug Crimes in New Hampshire?

 The type of controlled substance you are in possession of will drastically affect your penalty.